The Fiber Optic Guitar

 Optical fiber strings are played in the normal fashion, and behave just like any other nylon or steel string, except they are smoothly coated glass or plastic instead.
 However, further research has shown that improved techniques may provide a fiber optic string with the exact feel of normal guitar strings.
 Fiber strings possess equivalent musical qualities such as sustain and tone and, as discussed earlier, offer advantages not possible with conventional guitar strings.
 They would be available in standard string gauges.

-When the fibers are set into vibration, they interact with the bridge.
+When the fibers are set into vibration, they interact with both the bridge and nut.
 The bridge is seen by the fiber as a periodically varying disturbance (external pressure) acting upon the fiber which is directly proportional to the frequency of vibration.
 As explained above, this varying physical disturbance causes a microbend loss that modulates the light in the core.

 The optical source is generally a Light Emitting Diode (LED) or a laser diode which is currently available and inexpensive.
 The photodetector converts the intensity-modulated light (incident photons) into a proportional voltage which is then applied to standard amplification circuitry.